Majlis Ugama Islam Singapura

 The Majlis Ugama Islam Singapura (MUIS), also known as the Islamic Religious Council of Singapore (IRCS), is a statutory board of the Ministry of Culture, Community and Youth of the Government of Singapore.
 As a majlis, its role is to look after the administration and interests of Singapore's Muslim community.
 The Majlis is headed by a Council, in which members are appointed by the President of Singapore.
 Since 2009, the council is headquartered in the Singapore Islamic Hub, along Braddell Road.

 History and role

 MUIS was established in 1968 when the Administration of Muslim Law Act (AMLA) came into effect.
+Under AMLA, MUIS is to advise the President of Singapore on all matters relating to Islam in Singapore.
+The role of MUIS is to see that the many and varied interests of Singapore's Muslim community are looked after.

 The principal functions of MUIS are: